 Indexed in: PubMed, PubMed Central (PMC), Scopus, Web of Science Science Citation Index Expanded (SCIE), Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Embase, Semantic Scholar, Ulrich's Periodicals Directory, CLOCKSS, EBSCO, OpenAIRE, Zetoc

 PMCID: all published articles receive a PMCID

-Reproduction welcomes submissions of the following article types: Addendum, Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Systematic Review and Technology Report.
+Reproduction welcomes submissions of the following article types: Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Reproduction, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com